ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 users need to change their password with the `passwd` command and then follow the on-screen instructions.
 This includes to enter the current password once and then enter the new password twice.
-The minimum requirements for the new password are: total length at least 8 characters and at 3 of the following
-requirments: lowercase character; uppercase character; number; and punctuation character.
+The minimum requirements for the new password are: total length at least 8 characters and at least 3 of the following requirments need to be met: lowercase character; uppercase character; number; and punctuation character.

 The following provides additional details.